ilhamyoga/RESTful-API-NoteApp/README.md

-# RESTful API Simple Notes App
+# RESTful API Simple Note App
 Build with NodeJS, ExpressJS and Database MySQL

 ## Steps for using the program